 The RN4CAST Australia study evaluates whether new hospital nurse staffing regulations improve patient outcomes and conditions for nursing practice.

-About Queensland Health
+About Our Funder Queensland Health

 Recognizing the importance of adequate nurse staffing, the Queensland Government may legislate minimum nurse-to-patient ratios as a means of assuring a safe work environment to promote optimal patient outcomes.

-Queensland Health is a department of the Government of Queensland which operates and administers the state’s public health system.
+Queensland Health is a Department of the Government of Queensland which operates and administers the state’s public health system.
 The Austrialian governmental agency commissioned the University of Pennsylvania and the Queensland University of Technology to independently evaluate whether new hospital staffing regulations going into effect 1 July 2016 to improve patient outcomes and conditions for nursing practice.

 University of Pennsylvania Partners

 Dr. Linda H. Aiken is the Claire M. Fagin Leadership Professor of Nursing; Professor of Sociology and the Director, Center for Health Outcomes and Policy Research.
 Dr. Aiken is among the most respected health services researchers in the world having received virtually all of the research honors in her field.
 She is a nurse and a sociologist and holds an endowed professorship at the University of Pennsylvania in nursing and sociology.